somewhatabstract/ancesdir/.changeset/soft-breads-kneel.md

 "ancesdir": minor
 ---

-NEW: `closesdir` function - this is the same as `ancesdir` except that it will start the search at the beginning location rather than its parent
+NEW: Added `closesdir` function - this is the same as `ancesdir` except that it will start the search at the beginning location rather than its parent